 Niaouli is a large evergreen tree with the botanical name of Melaleuca Viridiflora and it is a native to Australia and a few neighboring areas.
-Due to its disinfectant and antiseptic properties, it is widely used in a large variety of cosmetics such as lotions, creams, soaps, and toothpastes.
+Due to its disinfectant and antiseptic properties, it is widely used in a large variety of cosmetics such as lotions, creams, soaps, and toothpaste.

-The essential oil of Niaouli is extracted through steam distillation of its fresh leaves and tender twigs.
-The main components of this oil are alpha phellandrene, alpha pinene, beta pinene, cineole, gamma terpineol, limonene, linalool and piperitone.
+The essential oil of niaouli is extracted through steam distillation of its fresh leaves and tender twigs.
+The main components of this oil are alpha phellandrene, alpha-pinene, beta-pinene, cineole, gamma terpineol, limonene, linalool, and piperitone.

 Let us now investigate the medicinal properties of this oil in a little more detail.